Frequently Asked Questions

 How much does it cost?

 We do not charge any upfront fee for our service.
 We only make money when you do.
-For accounts where the debtor is located within the United States, we'll keep 35%* of the recovery as our fee.
+We'll keep 35% of the principal recovery as our fee.
 You'll keep the rest.

 Do I have to pay anything out of pocket?